iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 * Share nearly any data or resource in iPlant with other people
 * Share nearly any data or resource on your own computing and storage resources with other people

-In this exercise, you will bring resources from Amazon Web Services into iPlant, run an application on them, store the results in iPlant Data Store (iDS), and share them with a friend.
+In the following exercises, you will bring resources from Amazon Web Services into iPlant, run applications on them, store the results in iPlant Data Store (iDS), and share those results with a friend.

 Setting up your environment
 ---------------------------